-This is an introduction written to preface a new book, Afro-Pessimism: An Introduction, forthcoming from Racked & Dispatched.
+This is an introduction written to preface a new book, Afro-Pessimism: An Introduction, put out by Racked & Dispatched.
 Check out that site for more info and to get a free pdf of the entire book.

 This reader is intended to be an introduction to the theory called Afro-pessimism.
 Collected in this volume are articles spanning three decades of thought, with topics ranging from police violence, the labor of Black women, and the slave’s transformation following emancipation, to the struggles of the Black Liberation Army and elements of anti-Blackness in Indigenous struggles for sovereignty.
 Although the authors use differing methods of analysis, they all approach them with a shared theoretical understanding of slavery, race, and the totality of anti-Blackness; it is this shared understanding that has been called Afro-pessimism.
 Importantly though, rather than a fixed ideology, Afro-pessimism is better thought of as a theoretical lens for situating relations of power, at the level of the political and the libidinal.
 Afro-pessimism, in many ways, picks up the critiques started by Black revolutionaries in the 1960s and 70s, elaborating their short-comings and addressing their failures.
 While we don’t intend to explicate at great length the theory of Afro-pessimism here—this will be done by the articles—it may be helpful to start with a brief overview to give those readers without a context some footing with which to go forward.